Browns QB Deshaun Watson settles for 11-game suspension - WHIZ News

-Deshaun Watson has reached a settlement with the NFL and will serve an 11-game suspension and pay a $5 million fine rather than risk missing his first season as quarterback of the Cleveland Browns following accusations of sexual misconduct.
+BEREA, Ohio (AP) — Cleveland Browns quarterback Deshaun Watson will serve an 11-game unpaid suspension, pay a $5 million fine and undergo professional evaluation and treatment as part of a settlement with the NFL following accusations of sexual misconduct by two dozen women.

-Watson was accused of sexual assault and harassment by two dozen women while he played for the Houston Texans.
-The league had sought to ban him for at least one year for violating its personal conduct policy.
+The league had sought to ban Watson for at least one year for violating its personal conduct policy.
+He was accused of sexually harassing and coercing the women during massage therapy sessions while he played for the Houston Texans.

-“I’m grateful that the disciplinary process has ended and extremely appreciative of the tremendous support I have received throughout my short time with the Browns organization.
-I apologize once again for any pain this situation has caused.
-I take accountability for the decisions I made,” Watson said in a statement released through the team.
-“My focus going forward is on working to become the best version of myself on and off the field and supporting my teammates however possible while I’m away from the team.”

-The settlement ends months of posturing between Watson’s legal team, the NFL and NFL Players Association.
+Watson signed a $230 million guaranteed contract after being traded to the Browns in March.
+The three-time Pro Bowler will lose $632,500 in salary this season while serving the suspension, which takes effect Aug.
+30.

+The settlement ends months of speculation and headed off a ruling from former New Jersey attorney general Peter C. Harvey, who was appointed by Commissioner Roger Goodell after the league appealed a six-game suspension issued by disciplinary officer Sue L. Robinson.

 As part of the settlement, Watson may return for the Browns’ game on Dec.
 4 in Houston.

+Browns owners Dee and Jimmy Haslam, who have been widely criticized for trading for Watson, stood by the QB.
+They said they expect him to learn and grow from the experience.

+“Since Deshaun came into our building in April, he has done everything we have asked of him and more,” Jimmy Haslam said at a news briefing with his wife and Browns general manager Andrew Berry.
+“And he has been the person, the leader that we expect him to be and I think he understands where he is in his life, it’s a pivotal point, and we as an organization are going to do everything we can to help him not only be the best football player he can be but more important to be the best person he can be.”

 On Aug.
-1, the three-time Pro Bowler was suspended six games by Sue L. Robinson, a former federal judge jointly appointed by the league and union to act as an independent disciplinary officer.
+1, Watson was suspended six games by Robinson, a former federal judge jointly appointed by the league and union to act as an independent disciplinary officer.

 Robinson found the 26-year-old Watson violated the league’s personal conduct policy after reviewing an investigation into his actions and called his behavior “egregious” and “predatory.”